vaughany/yourls-bulk-import-and-shorten/readme.md

 This plugin expects you to upload a CSV file with at least one column and an optional second column.
 The first column should contain the long URL of the 'target', e.g. http://bbc.co.uk.
 The optional second column can contain a keyword you would like to associate with this URL, if you don't want YOURLS to generate one for you.

+Note: In this repository is a file called `test.csv`, which you can use as an example.

 ### No keywords